vimeo/ABLincoln/README.md

 The Experiment [logging traits][] provided with this port make it easy to log exposure data in the most convenient way possible for your existing stack.
-A quick implementation of the plug-and-play [FileLoggerTrait][] and a simple `tail -f` of the log file is all you need to monitor parameter exposures in real-time.
+A quick implementation of the plug-and-play [FileLoggerTrait][] and`tail -f` of the log file is all you need to monitor parameter exposures in real-time.
 Alternatively, the [PSRLoggerTrait][] allows more customizable integration with existing PSR-compliant logging code.
 Here at Vimeo, we use a basic [Monolog Handler][] to enforce PSR-3 compliance and allow PlanOut to talk nicely to our existing logging infrastructure.

 [logging traits]: https://github.com/vimeo/ABLincoln/tree/master/src/Vimeo/ABLincoln/Experiments/Logging
 [FileLoggerTrait]: src/Vimeo/ABLincoln/Experiments/Logging/FileLoggerTrait.php